ilarsf/aarc_lts/course_materials/learner/technical/Technical_Frameworks.md

   <p>These frameworks will help you learn and remember the key elements of proper sculling technique.
 Your coaches will refer to these concepts throughout the program.</p>
 </div>

-## Kraft's Keys: Five Essential Principles
+## Krafts' Keys: Five Essential Principles

-Kraft's Keys is a simple way to remember the most important elements of good sculling technique.
+Krafts' Keys is a simple way to remember the most important elements of good sculling technique.
 The letters in "KRAFT" stand for:

 ### K: Keep shoulders relaxed and down
 - Avoid tension in your shoulders and neck